ctrlaltcookie/McGoats/README.md

 # McGoats

+Discontinued and unmaintained, the goat has been let out to pasture.

 [![Build Status](https://travis-ci.org/ctrlaltcookie/McGoats.svg?branch=master)](https://travis-ci.org/ctrlaltcookie/McGoats)

 McGoats is a discord bot for the Totes discord server built by [Remi](https://www.twitter.com/ctrlaltcookie) for adding missing discord functionality, memes and assisting in roleplaying games.